Russia-Ukraine War: What to know on Russia's war in Ukraine

 Russia’s war on Ukraine is now in its ninth day.
 Russian forces have shelled Europe’s largest nuclear power plant, sparking a fire there that was extinguished overnight.
 The U.N. nuclear watchdog says there was no sign Friday of radiation leaks.

-They Russians have also taken over the strategic port city of Kherson and Russian President Vladimir Putin has said the campaign will press on to “demilitarize” Ukraine even as the day before, Ukrainian and Russian delegates met in neighboring Belarus and agreed to provide safe corridors to evacuate citizens and deliver humanitarian aid.
+Russian President Vladimir Putin's forces are pressing their campaign in Ukraine.
+On Thursday, Ukrainian and Russian delegates met in neighboring Belarus and agreed to provide safe corridors to evacuate citizens and deliver humanitarian aid.
+Another round of direct talks is planned for early next week.

 People across Ukraine have taken up arms and sought shelter.
 More than 1.2 million people have fled to neighboring countries, the U.N. refugee agency said Friday.